How to Grow Eggplant in a Square Foot Garden [+Free Chart]

 Plant transplants outdoors when nighttime temperatures are at least 50°F. You can plant them earlier if you have Wall O' Waters to help moderate the nighttime temperatures.

 Eggplants love warmth, which means they prefer to grow in warm soil.

-So, if you live in a short season area, you’ll have the best chance of success if you warm your soil for a couple of weeks before setting out your transplants.
+So, if you live in a short-season area, you’ll have the best chance of success if you warm your garden bed for a couple of weeks before setting out your transplants.

 - Or you can do what I do, which is grow the eggplants in plastic mulch.
-I lay it down a couple of weeks before planting to warm up the soil.
+I lay it down a couple of weeks before planting to warm things up.
 It keeps the soil warm and suppresses weeds during the gardening season.
 NOTE: You must use drip irrigation to grow under plastic mulch.

 - If you live in a short-season area, you may also find it helpful to use Wall O'Waters to extend your season and give your plants a warm cozy home at the beginning of the season.
 Remove them when the overnight temperature is consistently 50°F.

 Tired of searching for square foot garden spacing?
 Click to download a free set of square-foot spacing guidelines.

 Spacing for eggplants in a square foot garden is one per square foot.